Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Over two billion people step up to the challenge of playing video games.
 That’s about one in three persons worldwide.
 Huge.
 Why do they play?
-It’s fun but it’s also a challenge.
-We’re trying to ‘beat something.’
+It’s fun, but it’s also a challenge.
+We’re trying to beat something.
 Better our score, faster, more accurate, more skill.
 We all have personal records that we’re proud of, but always trying to improve.

-(Audit of the Universe, chapter 10.9)
+(Audit of Humankind, chapter 1.8)

 Taking on a challenge is another human singularity.

 A derivative of this particular human characteristic—the challenge of solving mysteries—has become the basis for many narratives.
 Crime series on television are amongst the most-watched programs.
 Figuring out the guilty culprit who stole the jewels and murdered the victim from the meager clues is what we do.
-Doing it before Steve McGarrett or Gibbs or G Callen is a thrill we humans enjoy.
+Doing it before Steve McGarrett or Gibbs or G. Callen is a thrill we humans enjoy.
 Deciphering codes and riddles like in Harry Potter or the Da Vinci Code and other mystery detective novels is what we humans get captivated.

-Keep in mind we’re identifying what makes humans human.
-How do you explain that every human being worldwide has this ‘challenge oneself’ mentality.
-Whether it’s the affluent–what’s the quickest honest way to earn one million dollars–to the poverty challenge of how to gather more firewood or get water more easily, we’ve all set ourselves challenges.
+Keep in mind; we’re identifying what makes humans human.
+How do you explain that every human being worldwide has this challenge oneself mentality?
+Whether it’s the affluence seekers, what’s the quickest way to earn one million dollars, or the poverty-stricken with the challenge of how to gather more firewood or draw water more efficiently.
+We’ve all set ourselves challenges.